On the Set: Bree Mills Returns to Feature Directing With 'Birth'

 “When I wrote ‘Birth,’ I didn’t want to think about it like a ‘comeback’ movie; I just wrote it because I had a story to tell,” Mills explains, chatting with XBIZ in between staccato bursts of direction, which she calls out with her trademark precise, concise — yet very nice — field marshal manner.

 The transgressive plot of “Birth” involves the unwitting surrogacy impregnation of Calvert’s character, courtesy of some scheming between husband Matthew (Seth Gamble) and au pair Grace (Leana Lovings).
-For Mills, who has spawned more than a few extra-spicy series in her time — most notably the highly popular Pure Taboo channel — “Birth” may not be the most unhinged project she has ever worked on, but she says it is definitely the most “visceral.”
+For Mills, who has spawned more than a few extra-spicy series in her time — most notably Adult Time's highly popular Pure Taboo channel — “Birth” may not be the most unhinged project she has ever worked on, but she says it is definitely the most “visceral.”

-Breeding fetishists, of course, will rejoice, but “Birth” goes far beyond that label, uncovering new layers and depths as it examines all the myriad directions in which Calvert’s Laura is pulled, inside and out.
+Breeding fetishists, of course, will rejoice, but “Birth” goes far beyond that label, uncovering layers and depths as it examines all the myriad directions in which Calvert’s Laura is pulled, inside and out.

 “It’s about the duality of decisions and what happens on the inside of a relationship,” Mills notes.
 “And it’s about a couple that is distant for their own reasons.
 Each makes decisions to try to save the situation and to repair their dynamic.
 It’s told over the course of a woman’s pregnancy, from conception up until the moment of birth, so the story plays out over the course of nine months.
 And we brought in the best of the best to really bring in the hyperrealism of that experience.”